 - What differs in your application when running it in development from running it in production?

 - Which extra modules did you use in the assignment?
-Motivate the use of them and how you have make sure that they are secure enough for production
+Motivate the use of them and how you have to make sure that they are secure enough for production.

 - Have you implemented any extra features (see below) that could motivate a higher grade of this assignment?
 If so, describe them.